kabirt7/to-do-app/to-do/README.md

 - Added Strikethrough function to Controller and Service Layers of backend

 **TOMORROW**
 - Add in Context
 - Add Toast Notifcation component and use context to call this
 - Use Context to blur out background when modal is open
 - Add in Zod error handling to RHF
 - Styling finishing touches

+- **LOG**
+**8/4/24**
+ACHIEVED:
+- Added in Context
+- Added Toast Notifications
+- Decided not to use Zod for now as the way it TSX and the Controller Component interact is complex
+- some styling changes